3LISP FUNDAMENTALS

 Pass by Value

-When a variable is passed to a function, a new, local variable is introduce with the value of the variable passed to the function.
+When a variable is passed to a function, a new, local variable is introduced with the value of the variable passed to the function.

 (defvar *some-num* 5)